thao1711nguyen/portfolio/README.md

 # Portfolio

-This project serves as a practice Tailwind app and my portfolio as a self-taught Ruby Developer.
+- This project serves as a practice Tailwind app and my portfolio as a self-taught Ruby Developer.
-I used React, React Router and Tailwind for this app.
+- I used React, React Router and Tailwind for this app.
+- Check it out at: https://portfolio-nkbu.onrender.com/